alessandro-giusti/teaching-notebooks/README.md

 # teaching-notebooks
-Jupyter notebooks about robotics topics
+Jupyter notebooks for teaching Robotics and Machine Learning